dynaroars/dynaroars.github.io/docs/blog/freebsd.md

     pkg install xorg

-Installing X is easy, then I tried `startx`{.verbatim} and it failed immediately, which is not surprising because I haven\'t configured any graphic driver.
+Installing X is easy, then I tried `startx`{.verbatim} and it failed immediately, which is not surprising because I haven't configured any graphic driver.
 I then tried the Linux way which is editing `xorg.conf` file, and I found the FreeBSD manual also has section about doing this.
-So I spent half an hr doing this without much success (because the [manual](https://docs.freebsd.org/en/books/handbook/x11/) says use
+So I spent half an hr doing this without much success (because the [manual](https://docs.freebsd.org/en/books/handbook/x11/) says use `intel` as Driver).
-\"intel\" as Driver).
 It was pretty late and I was so sleepy to debug and so went to bed.

-On the next day, I quickly googled for FreeBSD, X, Intel and fond out that the correct dirver is `i915kms` (not `intel`).
-Moreover, I shouldn\'t even have to edit `xorg.con` or any file, everything should be automatically detected and loaded.
-Anyway, don\'t remember all the details but I think I did something like below
+On the next day, I quickly googled for `FreeBSD, X, Intel`` and found that the correct dirver is `i915kms` (not `intel`).
+Moreover, I shouldn't even have to edit `xorg.con` or any file, everything should be automatically detected and loaded.
+Anyway, don't remember all the details but I think I did something like below

     pkg install drm-kmod